 Life-threatening or fatal neuropsychiatric reactions may manifest in all patients receiving therapy with PEGASYS and include suicide, suicidal ideation, homicidal ideation, depression, relapse of drug addiction, and drug overdose.
 These reactions may occur in patients with and without previous psychiatric illness.

 PEGASYS should be used with extreme caution in all patients who report a history of depression.
 Neuropsychiatric adverse events observed with alpha interferon treatment include aggressive behavior, psychoses, hallucinations, bipolar disorders, and mania.
 Physicians should monitor all patients for evidence of depression and other psychiatric symptoms.
 Patients should be advised to report any sign or symptom of depression or suicidal ideation to their prescribing physicians.
-In severe cases, therapy should be stopped immediately and psychiatric intervention instituted [see ADVERSE REACTIONS and DOSAGE AND ADMINISTRATION].
+In severe cases, therapy should be stopped immediately and psychiatric intervention instituted [see BOXED WARNING, ADVERSE REACTIONS and DOSAGE AND ADMINISTRATION].

 Bone Marrow Suppression